 What is brand message architecture?

-A brand message architecture is a set of core brand messages that comprises the most essential types of communication about your brand.
+A brand message architecture is a set of core brand messages comprising your brand’s most essential communication types.

 A brand messaging architecture and framework helps you to tell your brand story consistently and establishes your brand’s competitive positioning.